smarchini/hybrid-fenwick-tree/README.md

 `hft::Darray<T>` is a wrapper for `std::unique_ptr<T[]>` with deep copy capabilities and little else.
 At the moment the data structures in this library are dynamic as in *dynamic arrays*: they deal with mutable data of fixed size.
-An implementation with extendibility properties is indeed possible;
-`hft::Darray<T>` was intended to be a temporary solution to simplify the performance analysis permit micro-optimizations.
+An implementation with extendibility properties is indeed possible and `hft::Darray<T>` was intended to be a temporary solution to simplify performance analysis and micro-optimizations.

 # TODO
-- usare relazione parent classica nei level order
-- provare mini-benchmark formule prefix con vecchie versioni di gcc (sospetto che il parent al contrario fosse un *problema* di gcc 6.3.x)
+- hybrid ha ancora senso? rieseguire i benchmarks, provare anche sul pc vecchio
 - licenza
 - rieseguire i benchmarks (vedere largepages) + Prezza